Pact of Territet: In historiography

-In historiography the Pact of Territet is generally approached as a minor episode which had no material impact on history of Spain; many even detailed works ignore it altogether and some prefer rather to talk about some rapprochement between the Alfonsists and the Carlists, but with no explicit reference to any pact.
+In historiography the Pact of Territet is generally approached as a minor episode which had no material impact on the history of Spain; many even detailed works ignore it altogether and some prefer rather to talk about some rapprochement between the Alfonsists and the Carlists, but with no explicit reference to any pact.
 Moreover, there are grave doubts as to many questions related to the pact, including the one whether any agreement has ever been formalized, either as a pact or otherwise.
 Academic scholars demonstrate great caution and might refer to a "supposedly signed" pact or "polémico pacto".
 Though a facsimile has been published, some note that as no original documents have ever been found there is a high chance of falsification.
 In partisan Carlist historiography initially the existence of the pact was accepted.
 Later both Traditionalist and progressist currents joined forces in advancing the theory that the alleged pact was "apócrifo", an Alfonsist plot, a fake supposed to demonstrate that the Carlists had consented to Don Juan assuming the united monarchist claim.

 Among those scholars who tend to accept that Pact of Territet has indeed been concluded there are various opinions as to its fate.
 Some claim that it was modeled on a so-called Pact of Dover of 1912, an agreement supposedly signed by exiled branches of the Portuguese Braganzas, which advanced a very similar dynastic solution.
 Most authors suggest that once marginalized, the Alfonsists and the Carlists (or Don Alfonso and Don Jaime personally) found themselves politically closer and decided to swallow historical enmity in pursuance a common goal, this is the monarchic restoration in Spain.
 Though there might be doubts as to good will of either one or both claimants, it is suggested that they decided to join forces without abandoning own dynastic logic, and some brand it as a "relatively sensible agreement".
 Most works point to personal initiative of both royals and present it not as an action triggered by their supporters, but rather as a personal initiative which had to overcome serious doubts among the rank-and-file.